magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Oh my God.
-The `test-cljs` reevaluated again all the project namespaces, including the one defined in the used libs, and the `test` task evaluated all the project namespaces, not including the ones from the used libs, but it evaluated again the portable `validators-test` two times.
+The `test-cljs` reevaluated again all the project namespaces, including the one defined in the used libs, and the `test` task evaluated all the project namespaces and evaluated again the portable `validators-test` two times.
 Correct the forced bug and you'll see again the same behavior.
 Too bad.

 That said, let's see at least if the current `tdd` configuration is able to manage a new test namespace while it's running.